Where is the project up to?

 In November-December 2020, we engaged with the community about Melbourne’s Climate Journey Discussion Paper (see Links and Resources).
 This was the initial step toward developing a Regional Climate Change Adaptation Strategy for Greater Melbourne (the Strategy).

 The project team is currently considering this feedback, which will guide the development of the draft Regional Climate Change Adaptation Strategy for Greater Melbourne.
-Once the draft Strategy is developed, there will be another opportunity to be involved in shaping the final Strategy.
+Once the Strategy is developed, there will be an opportunity to be involved in the prioritisation of the Strategy action areas, to determine which actions will be delivered first.

 This community-focused approach means the Strategy will be tailored for the Greater Melbourne community.